varkenvarken/docker-windows-wsl-hyperv/README.md

 /opt/distrod/bin/distrod enable --start-on-windows-boot
 ```

+!!! note
+    be warned that if you copy this last set of commands from a markdown page as shown on GitHub for example,
+    the last command is in fact not executed if you paste the whole lot into your terminal.
+    Make sure to to cut/paste this last one seperately.

 That last command will inform you that you'll need to provide your Windows credentials in order to install this service.

 In Powershell w. elevated privileges